Package leaflet: Information for the patient

 Zeposia contains the active substance ozanimod that belongs to a group of medicines which can reduce the number of white blood cells (lymphocytes) circulating freely round the body.

-What Zeposia is used for
+Zeposia is indicated for the following diseases:

 Zeposia is indicated for the treatment of adult patients with relapsing remitting multiple sclerosis (RRMS) with active disease.